Bulls nearly blow big lead, hold off Kings 113-106 - WHIZ News

-Lauri Markkanen had 20 points and seven rebounds, Wendell Carter added 10 points and 10 rebounds, and Tomas Satoransky scored 14 points as Chicago snapped a three-game losing streak.
+Markkanen had 20 points and seven rebounds, Wendell Carter Jr. added 10 points and 10 rebounds, and Tomas Satoransky scored 14 points as Chicago snapped a three-game losing streak.

+“We made the plays we had to make,” Bulls coach Jim Boylen said.
+“We fought back from being down, we got a lead then we lost it, then we fought back again.”

 The Bulls (7-14) led by 19 early in the second half but had trouble hanging on.
 Chicago committed eight of its 18 turnovers in the fourth quarter and made only one basket over the final 4½ minutes.